 6.6 By 2020, protect and restore water-related ecosystems, including mountains, forests, wetlands, rivers, aquifers and lakes

 6.a By 2030, expand international cooperation and capacity-building support to developing countries in water- and sanitation-related activities and programmes, including water harvesting, desalination, water efficiency, wastewater treatment, recycling and reuse technologies

 6.b Support and strengthen the participation of local communities in improving water and sanitation management

-CLEAN WATER FOR HAITI / LESLIE ROLLINGIN THE PHOTO: AN IRRIGATION CANAL IN THE ARTIBONITE VALLEY IN HAITI WHERE THE BULK OF HAITI’S RICE IS GROWN.
-PHOTO CREDIT:
+IN THE PHOTO: AN IRRIGATION CANAL IN THE ARTIBONITE VALLEY IN HAITI WHERE THE BULK OF HAITI’S RICE IS GROWN.
+PHOTO CREDIT: CLEAN WATER FOR HAITI / LESLIE ROLLING

 Haiti has one of the world’s worst water problems; while water is plentiful in Haiti, access to safe water is very limited.
 Many people collect water from the same sources that their grandparents and great-grandparents used.
 Unlike conditions may have been 50 years ago, however, these sources are most often contaminated with fecal coliform.
 In the rice growing areas, water is taken straight from mud-brown irrigation canals.
 With a lack of latrines throughout the country, open defecation is a major concern.
 It is one of the leading factors contributing to water contamination.

 Evidence of just how dangerous Haiti’s water situation is came in 2010 when cholera was brought to Haiti.
 Within two weeks of the first case, cholera was present in each of Haiti’s regions.
 There were over 10,000 reported deaths, with over 800,000 total cases in this country of 10.5 million people.
 Haiti has made great strides in fighting cholera since then, especially in the area of public health education.
 But the disease remains, always threatening a new outbreak.